Skip to main content

 • Minimally Invasive Procedure: iDose insertion is a relatively painless outpatient procedure with minimal recovery time.

-Why Choose iDose?
+Why choose iDose?

 Ophthalmologists at PCVI are experienced in cutting-edge glaucoma treatments.
 Here are some reasons to consider iDose: